atulj968/iOS/README.md

     14. Putting an imoji on card.(but it is too small, so we go to utility bar and change the font size.
     15. Now run and check Simulator.
       - **Simulator** : Look like iPhone, iPad or what we set on Active scheme in XCode and shows how App is working.
+    16. Now we see on simulator that if we click on that button it flash but not flips here we need to flip it so....
+    17. Now we are going to write a swift code(.swift) to flip card on click-